 Collated annotations covered an approximately 11-year span from May 2011 through April 2023 and were recorded on a variety of instruments including JASCO AMARs, Soundtraps, IC listening devices, and custom-built hydrophones (Table 2).

-An annotation file is provided as a CSV that includes links to audio files (Table 1
+An annotation file (described in Table 1) is provided as a CSV that includes links to audio files. )

+MD COMMENT: I WENT THROUGH THE BLURB ON EACH OF THE DATASETS PROVIDED.
+YOU HAVE DONE A GOOD JOB ON STANDARDIZING THE INFORMATION PRESENTED INASMUCH AS POSSIBLE (GIVEN THE BLURB YOU WERE GIVEN).
+YOU MAY WHICH TO KEEP ALL INFO PROVIDED TO YOU IN EACH DATASET DESCRIPTION.
+OR GET RID OF STUFF THIS IS NOT CONSISTENT WITH THE OTHERS (E.G. FFT LENGTH AND OVERLAP).
+THERE ARE ALSO A FEW REFERENCES TO THE “FILES” BUT NO INFO ON THEM SUCH AS HOW LONG THEY ARE.
+THERE ARE A FEW DEPLOYMENT DEPTHS MISSING AND THIS IS NICE INFO TO PUT IN.
+ALL IN ALL FINE HOWEVER, AS IT IS WHAT YOU HAD TO WORK WITH.

 Usage Notes

-The intended purpose of this currated dataset is to build classifiers for detecting killer whales and classifying signals to population or ecotype in the Northeastern Pacific.
-In building detection and classification algorithms users should consider both their intended applications and potential limitations.
-For instance, users will immediately note that sample rates differ between each of the contributed datasets and analysis of the annotations will show that down sampling the higher frequency data will limit exclude some of the higher frequency annotations.
+The intended purpose of this curated dataset is to build classifiers for detecting killer whales and classifying signals to the level of population or ecotype in the Northeastern Pacific.
+In building detection and classification algorithms, users should consider both their intended applications and potential limitations.
+For instance, users will immediately note that sample rates differ between each of the contributed datasets and analysis of the annotations will show that down sampling the higher frequency data will limit or exclude some of the higher frequency annotations.
 Conversely, excluding the lower frequency annotations will result in a much-reduced dataset.
 The biological implications of the sample rate are also worth noting.
 Much of the effort in classifying killer whale ecotypes and populations has utilized lower frequency sound <12 kHz (Ford et al. 2022).
 However, as seen in this dataset, killer whale vocalizations may have fundamental frequencies at or above 20khz.
 Whether or not the features present at higher frequencies represent useful information for population or ecotype discrimination is yet to be determined.

 The audio files presented here are done so in their raw state.
 They have not been normalized to account for different gain and calibration settings between the various instruments and individual project goals.
 Researchers wishing to measure received levels should reach out individual data providers directly to determine appropriate calibration offsets.
 It is also important to note that the sample rate is not always indicative of the useful frequencies.
 Some groups have applied low-pass filters with cutoff frequencies considerably below Nyquist.